John Fautenberry: Murders

 Using Daron's car, Fautenberry criss-crossed through several states before finding himself at a party in Portland on February 23, where he met 32-year-old local bank teller Christine Anne Guthrie.
 She agreed to accompany John to the coastal Silver Sands Motel in Rockaway Beach, where the pair were seen by hotel owner Anna Modrell.
 Following their meet-up, Guthrie vanished, with her body found on April 1 near the remote logging community of Timber.
 She had died from gunshot wounds to the head.

 From there, Fautenberry drove to the Seattle–Tacoma International Airport, abandoning Daron's car at the parking lot.
 He bought a one-way ticket to Juneau, Alaska, arriving there on March 2 or 3rd, finding work on a fishing boat and moving into the downtown Bergman Hotel.
 On March 14, he was hanging out at a rural bar, having been fired from his job at the fishing boat, when he came across 39-year-old Jefferson "Jeff" Diffee, a miner who worked at the Greens Creek silver mine.
 The two struck up a conversation, and Diffee, feeling sorry for the newcomer who wasn't accustomed to the Alaskan wilderness, invited Fautenberry to his condominium.
-There, Fautenberry proceeded to beat and stab him 17–18 times, before stealing Diffee's wallet, automatic teller machine card and 9mm handgun.
+There, Fautenberry proceeded to beat and stab him 17–18 times, before stealing Diffee's wallet, ATM card and 9mm handgun.
 The following day, he withdrew $400 from Diffee's account, a move noted by authorities.
 In the meantime, co-workers had filed a missing persons report for Diffee, who hadn't gone to work in two days.